willyvvu/FigmaProtoVM/README.md

-# Figma Prototyping CPU
+# Figma Prototyping VM

-Let's build a toy CPU inside of Figma Prototyping!
+Let's build a toy VM inside of Figma Prototyping!
 This project contains a plugin and most tooling needed to build it.

 ## Getting started